-- LAWE 225 Law Enforcement Operations
+- LAWE 224 Crimes in Progress

 - LAWE 227 Traffic and Investigations

 - LAWE 228 Defensive Tactics

 - LAWE 229 Firearms

-- LAWE 231 Emergency Response Driving and Current Topics in Police Operations

-Law Enforcement Major for Minnesota Licensed Peace Officers
+Law Enforcement Major for Minnesota Licensed Peace Officers (Online Cohort Program)

 The Law Enforcement Major for Minnesota Licensed Peace Officers is designed for those who wish to earn a bachelor's degree and enhance their knowledge, skills and potential for professional advancement.
 The Law Enforcement Major may be completed on campus or online.